Charliek794/CA/README.md

 ### CA Evolutive Automaton

+To install it, an active

+* `python 3`

-To install it, an active python 3 interpreter must be active and if, not already installed, you have to install **matplotlib** and **pyqt5**:
+ interpreter must be active and if, not already installed, you have to install **matplotlib** and **pyqt5**:

 * `pip3 install matplotlib`

 * `pip3 install pyqt5`

+* After this, you can download the project either through the GitHub interface ("Clone or download -> Download zip") or `wget https://github.com/Charliek794/CA/archive/master.zip`

+* decompress the `master.zip` file that will exand to `CA-master/` directory

-To start the program, go to the directory the program is and execute `AUTOMATA_CELULAR.py`
+* To start the program, go to the directory

-    python3 AUTOMATA_CELULAR.py
+    `cd CA-master`

+* and execute

+    `python3 AUTOMATA_CELULAR.py`